Installation#

 Quick guide (what each step does)#

-Step 1 – Set up WSL (Ubuntu 20.04): Install WSL2, reboot, and verify the GPU inside Ubuntu with nvidia-smi
+Step 1 – Set up WSL (Ubuntu 20.04): Install WSL2, reboot, and verify the GPU inside Ubuntu with nvidia-smi.

 Step 2 – Download trained models: Get the VASCilia_trained_models from Dropbox.
-You can place the models
+You can place the models folder anywhere; you’ll point to it later in config.json.

-Step 3 – Download a test dataset: Create raw_data
+Step 3 – Download a test dataset: Create raw_data (put the sample stack here) and processed_data (results go here).
+You’ll set rootfolder to processed_data in config.json.

 Step 4 – Install VASCilia: Create a conda env and install either from GitHub (editable) or via PyPI.
 Launch Napari.